×

 We asked people in Japan if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "I said "Arigato" to a man I passed ( which means Thank You) when I meant to say Ohiyo gzamuz ( which means Good Morning!)
 My son said, why did you tell that man Thank you?
-I laughed & said I was nervous," said one expat in Ayase- Kanagawa Perfecture.
+I laughed & said I was nervous," replied a member in Ayase- Kanagawa Perfecture.

 View More Answers